senryo0909/Laravel_Portfolio/readme.md

 - [Technologies](#Technologies)

 ## Demo
-Currently in developping to AWS. please refer to some pictures as below for UI/UX examples.
+Currently in developing to AWS.
+Please refer to some pictures as these belows for UI/UX examples.

 ## Purpose
 As a Manager, had been struggling to improve operation cost.
-Then i started learning how to build the system to slove the issue from scratch by myself.
+Then i started learning how to build the system to solve the issue from scratch by myself.
 Since could not make it to launch until leaved from previous company, developing this system as learning how to coding Laravel is my first priority now...

 ## Functionalities